71 Green St

-jonathan.cummings@gmail.com
+email: jonathan.cummings@gmail.com

-mobile:
+mobile: 802.999.8684

-Everyday I think about my frustration with certain aspects of our civilization, how bad the news can be, and how I want to make things better.
-Maintaining the integrity of natural systems and achieving a sustainable human community is my mission.
-I aim to accomplish this by disseminating my knowledge and skills to help people become environmentally responsible and accountable.
+My professional goal is to help maintain the integrity of natural systems and achieve sustainable human communities.
+I aim to accomplish this by disseminating my knowledge and skills to help people practice environmentally responsibility and well-reasoned decision making.

-The process for making better decisions is called Structured Decision Making (SDM).
+Well there is, and the process for making better decisions is called Structured Decision Making (SDM).
 If you are at all familiar with this approach, you may think of it as a complex process, but the beauty of SDM is that it is an adaptable, common sense method that can be tailored to a problem of any size or complexity.

 It can be quite simple, for example: 1) Should I prepare for rain tomorrow?
-2) I want to stay dry but unencumbered, 3) I could take an umbrella, or not, and 4) the weather forecast says 20% chance of rain.
+2) I want to stay dry and unencumbered, 3) I could take an umbrella, or not, and 4) the weather forecast says 20% chance of rain.
 5) I will stay dry with the umbrella, but my umbrella is heavy and awkward so given there is little chance of rain I leave it at home.

 “After coming into this class with little to no knowledge of how to make an informed decision in a structured way, besides using a pros and cons list, I now feel as though I have some really useful resources at my disposal.”
 University of Vermont SDM student.

+My research supports decision making, transparency, collaboration, and natural resource management.
 If you are interested in more about my work or anything SDM related, don’t hesitate to contact me.
-I look forward to hearing from you and helping us decide together.
+I look forward to hearing from you and helping us decide better together.

 Books